-The heart of the Eixample district, an area delineated by Balmes, Gran Via, Urgell and Arago streets, known as “Gayxample”, has a large number of the offerings aimed at the LGBT community, with shops, clubs, restaurants, bars and all the more vibrant and liberal entertainment for LGBT visitors.
-Hotel Axel is in this area, one of the first hotels in the country for the LGBT community.
+The heart of the Eixample district, an area delineated by Balmes, Gran Via, Urgell and Arago streets, known as “Gayxample”, has a large number of the offerings aimed at the LGBTI community, with shops, clubs, restaurants, bars and all the more vibrant and liberal entertainment for LGBTI visitors.
+Hotel Axel is in this area, one of the first hotels in the country for the LGBTI community.

 Outside of the Eixample area, in Poble Espanyol, there is a party every Saturday called Saturgay, with the best DJs playing electronic music.
 During the summer, the destination for tourists and people from Barcelona is Sitges, a coastal village just 40 km from Barcelona and connected by train.
 You can feel the tolerance and the pleasant coexistence within the population.
 There are gay bars and clubs, and beaches which are very popular amongst the gay community, such as Bassa Rodona and Home Mort, both naturists.

 The people from Cordoba are very welcoming, with a mix of cultures and an open and tolerant character.
 The city has been able to harmonise the historical past with the present, which means that the city keeps on attracting people who want to live in Cordoba.
 There is a wide range of infrastructure options to welcome visitors, great quality accommodation catering for all budgets, cutting-edge restaurants and historic taverns, and, most of all, many places to visit, to meet the expectations of all visitors.